genomic-medicine-sweden/tomte/.github/CONTRIBUTING.md

 Contributions to the code are even more welcome ;)

 :::info
-If you need help using or modifying nf-core/tomte then the best place to ask is on the nf-core Slack [#tomte](https://nfcore.slack.com/channels/tomte) channel ([join our Slack here](https://nf-co.re/join/slack)).
+If you need help using or modifying genomic-medicine-sweden/tomte then the best place to ask is by creating an [issue] (https://github.com/genomic-medicine-sweden/tomte/issues).
 :::

 ## Contribution workflow